dnsimple/dnsimple-support/content/articles/transferring-domain-between-accounts.markdown

 ---

 You can transfer (_move_) a domain between DNSimple accounts at any time via the DNSimple interface.
-Billing responsability will be transferred to the new domain account, once the move is accepted.
+Billing responsibility will be transferred to the new domain account, once the move is accepted.
 Moving a domain to another account will also transfer all the associated resources, such as DNS records, SSL certificates and email forwards.

 <note>
 Once the move is accepted, you will no longer be able to manage the domain.